Harrogate High School: History

+School performance

-The school now has around 600 students on its roll.
-The 2008 Ofsted Inspection Report found that the school is satisfactory with good capacity to improve.
-It also found that the extent to which learners make a positive contribution to the community, and adopt healthy lifestyles and safe practices, is good.
+The school has around 600 students.
+The 2008 Ofsted Inspection Report found that the school is satisfactory with the capacity to improve.
+It also found that the extent to which learners make a positive contribution to the community, and adopt healthy lifestyles and safe practices, was good.
 In 2009, its pass rate for five or more GCSEs at grades A* to C was 99.3%.
 In 2010 the school was monitored by Ofsted who deemed the school to be "making good progress in making improvements and good progress in demonstrating a better capacity for sustained improvement."

-On 1 June 2012 Harrogate High School converted to an academy.

-Harrogate High School announced it is one of 261 schools nationwide to be chosen for the Priority School Building Programme.
-The new school was built in 2017 on the playing fields and the old campus buildings were completely demolished and the site landscaped.

-Harrogate Hockey Club, a club with a team in the National League of the English Hockey League (EHL) have a clubhouse and artificial pitch located within the boundaries of the school.

-Academic results

-School 2012 examination results at A-level showed an overall pass rate of 92% shows 30% of pupils achieving the top grades of A- B, up 11% from 2011.
-Year 13 A2 students at Harrogate High School have achieved an overall pass rate of 96% with 39% of pupils achieving A*- B grades.
+As of 2024, the school's most recent inspection was in 2023, with an outcome of Requires Improvement.